Smart technologies explained: AI, IoT, blockchain, smart homes, and more

 Digital Twin

-Digital Twin is an exact virtual representation of a physical object, place, process, product, or service.
-It uses real-time data and other sources to enable monitoring of systems, to prevent problems before they occur, to develop new management strategies, opportunities, and to improve decision-making.
+A digital twin is a virtual representation of a physical object, place, process, product, or service.
+It uses real-time data and other sources to enable monitoring of systems, prevent problems before they occur, develop new management strategies, and improve decision-making.

 Smart Home